Car Accident Lawyer Trenton

 Cases where the limitation of lawsuit option is chosen are commonly referred to as Verbal Threshold Cases.
 These cases are very difficult to win.
 The lawyers at Greg Prosmushkin, P.C. are very experienced in making successful arguments for clients bound by the lawsuit limitation.

-In order to save money on premiums, New Jersey’s Insurance laws allow you to use your private health insurance as the primary insurance if you are injured and need treatment as a result of an Car Accident.
+In order to save money on premiums, New Jersey’s Insurance laws allow you to use your private health insurance as the primary insurance in the case that you are injured and need treatment as a result of an Car Accident.
 At Greg Prosmushkin, P.C., our staff will help guide you through the different types of insurances and which insurance is primary.
 Consult us today for more information.

 What if the Person at Fault Didn’t Have Insurance or Didn’t Have Enough Insurance to Compensate Me for the Damage They Caused?

-At Greg Prosmushkin, P.C., our lawyers and staff have specialized knowledge and over 20 years of true claims experience in handling cases where the person who caused the Accident was an uninsured motorist or where the person at fault did not have enough insurance (underinsured motorist).
+At Greg Prosmushkin, P.C., our attorneys and staff have specialized knowledge and over 20 years of true claims experience in handling cases where the person who caused the Accident was an uninsured motorist, and ones where the person at fault did not have enough insurance (underinsured motorist).
 These types of cases usually involve:

 - Persons who were not authorized to operate the at fault motor vehicle.